fzi-forschungszentrum-informatik/generalized_agv_path_finding/README.md

 Then run `pixi run test` or activate the virtual environment and run `pytest`.

-The first test run will take some minutes, because the graphs for each means of transport have to be extracted from eh `.osm.pbf` file, but those are cached such that subsequent test runs are much faster.
+The first test run will take some minutes, because the graphs for each means of transport have to be extracted from the `.osm.pbf` file, but those are cached such that subsequent test runs are much faster.

 ### Type Checking